C242-PS525/C242-PS525/README.md

 ---

-Thank you for visiting our repository!
-We hope FruLens can help users integrate fruits into their daily diet and improve their overall health.
-Feel free to explore and contribute to the project!
+Thank you for exploring our GitHub identity!
+We hope FruLens inspires users to embrace a fruit-rich diet and take steps toward better health.
+Feel free to dive into our project, share your feedback, or contribute to our mission of promoting healthy living through technology.